E L E C T R I C . S T R O N G . C U R I O U S.

 I am a proud UCI graduate with a BA in Psychology and Social Behavior.
 I took a ton of dance classes in college, but didn't think I needed a dance degree to succeed.
 I also just really liked Psychology.
 (I told you, I'm a little crazy) I also took classes like Native American Religions and Japanese Ghosts just for fun.

 After graduating, I created and founded the dance company, Funkanometry.
 Funkanometry was the first group of it's kind to bring the professionalism and caliber of LA choreographers to a positive, family-based community dance atmosphere.
 We tore it up during the glory days.
 We broke barriers, created trends and set a new precedent.
 Funkanometry was and will always be my baby.
 I love it with all my heart and it has given me business and life tools that I wouldn't have learned anywhere else.

 Fast forward to now - I moved from a couple post-college years in Irvine to Los Angeles and have been here ever since.
 The City of Angels is my HOME.
 Traffic, smog, wannabes and all.
 I have been pursuing a career in Entertainment and will do so until the day I die.
 I am constantly evolving and believe that "taking the roads less traveled doesn't mean you won’t reach your destination.
 It just means you’ll have a more compelling story once you get there."

-Thank you so much for making it to the end and for joining me here.
+Thank you so much for joining me here.